 Here is how it works, in its simplest form:

-• First, sell an investment that is losing money and underperforming.
+First, sell an investment that is losing money and underperforming.

-• Last, reinvest the money from the sale into a different investment that better meets your investment needs and asset-allocation strategy.
+Last, reinvest the money from the sale into a different investment that better meets your investment needs and asset-allocation strategy.

 As with anything tax-related, there are limitations.
 Please note that tax loss harvesting isn’t useful in retirement accounts because you can’t deduct the losses in a tax-deferred account.
 Additionally, there are restrictions on using specific types of losses to offset certain gains.
-A long-term loss would first be applied to a long-term gain, and a short-term loss would be applied to a short-term gain.
+A long-term loss would first be applied to a long-term gain.
+Then, a short-term loss would be applied to a short-term gain.
 You also must be careful not to violate the IRS rule against buying a “substantially identical” investment within 30 days.

 The best way to maximize the value of tax-loss harvesting is to incorporate it into your year-round tax planning and investing strategy.
 We always recommend talking to a professional about your specific situation.